2019 Tour de Yorkshire

 The 2019 Tour de Yorkshire was a four-day cycling stage race held in Yorkshire over 2–5 May 2019.
 It was the fifth edition of the Tour de Yorkshire, organised by Welcome to Yorkshire and the Amaury Sport Organisation.
 The race was rated as a 2.HC event as part of the UCI Europe Tour.

-The race started in Doncaster on 2 May and finished in Leeds on the 5 May.
+The race started in Doncaster on 2 May and finished in Leeds on 5 May.
 It was broadcast on ITV.
+This was the last race to be held prior to its cancellation in March 2020 due to the COVID-19 pandemic.

 Route

 In December 2018, the stages were announced, coupled with names, and the final stage of Halifax to Leeds being named The Yorkshire Classic.
 The Halifax to Leeds race was also the final stage in the 2018 Tour de Yorkshire and at the launch event, Sir Gary Verity revealed that this stage would be repeated as the final stage in each future iteration of the TdY, with a minor tweak or two.